Mohammed Dewji: Kidnapping

+Wealth

+Since the inaugural ranking of Forbes list of Africa's richest in 2011, Dewji has ranked richest in East Africa as well as richest in Tanzania 11 times.
+In 2024 he ranked 1764 richest in the world, 12th richest in Africa, richest in East Africa as well as richest in Tanzania with a net worth of $1.8 billion.

 Philanthropy

 Dewji established the Mo Dewji Foundation in 2014.
 Dewji joined the Giving Pledge, committing to give at least half his wealth to philanthropy either during their lifetime or in his will.
 Dewji is the first Tanzanian and one of the three Africans that have made the pledge.